Swapnil373/Encryption/README.md

 Encoding

 Message: HelloWorld

 Key: 123456

 Encoded Message: QFZVF1YPFhg=

 Decoding

 Encoded Message: QFZVF1YPFhg=

 Key: 123456

 Decoded Message: HelloWorld

 ---

 🚨 Important Notes

-The key must be a 6-digit number.
+The key must be a number.

 Base64 ensures the encoded message is safe for transmission, but decoding requires the correct key.

 Handle your keys responsibly!

----

-🛡️ License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the project.

 ---